The Haverford College Honor Code

 In the case of social concerns, conflicts can ideally be resolved through this initial stage of respectful communication and dialogue; Honor Council should become involved only in situations where the trust of the community as a whole may have been violated or where confrontation has failed the confronting party in reaching restorative goals, and only if the confronting party agrees to participate in the proceeding.
 However, we recognize that Honor Council, Customs team members, and the COMLs can serve instrumental roles as mediators in conversations surrounding the Honor Code.
 We therefore encourage students to seek outside help as they look to establish safe spaces and maintain dialogue.

 While an initial confrontation should also occur in the case of academic concerns, academic violations of the Code cannot be resolved between the confronted and confronting parties alone because such violations also constitute a breach of trust with the community.
-Therefore, unless it is indisputable that an academic violation did not occur, the confronted student must report him or herself to Honor Council or the appropriate faculty member.
+Therefore, unless it is indisputable that an academic violation did not occur, the confronted student must report the situation to Honor Council or the appropriate faculty member.

 Members of the faculty follow a similar procedure in cases of suspected academic violations.
 They first discuss the problem with the student.
 If, as a result of this dialogue, a consensus regarding Honor Council’s goals of education, restoration, and accountability can be met, reporting to Council is not necessary.
 However, if no consensus can be met the student should report themselves to Honor Council.
 If the student does not do so within one week, the faculty member reports the matter to the Honor Council.

 Section 3.07 Upholding the Honor Code